The Founding AE Stack · New · Charter cohort

 Seed and Series A B2B SaaS budget reality.
 If your product is priced for enterprise IT, the trial wastes everyone’s time.
 If it solves a problem Founding AEs actually have, we should talk.

-An AE can start using it on day one
+An AE can start using it in minutes

 An honest read on fit